-The Center for the Study of Modern Art offers courses in art history, museum studies, and modern and contemporary art theory and practice.
+The Center for Art and Knowledge offers courses in art history, museum studies, and modern and contemporary art theory and practice.
 Courses are offered every fall and spring and are in collaboration with regional universities.

-Instructor: Alan Wallach, Adjunct Professor at the George Washington University
+Instructor: Bibiana Obler, Associate Professor of Art History, the George Washington University

 In collaboration with George Washington University.